 For how simple the ingredient list is, it seems as if it shouldn’t perform so well.
 But it does.

 You can find Freedom Deodorants on Amazon or on the Freedom website.

 Each full-sized deodorant is $17.
 Or get a Travel Mini for $7.

-These products are part of my popular guide to natural skin care, Natural Skin Care: 99 Amazing Products to Transform Your Skin.
+These products are part of my popular guide to natural skin care, 97 Remarkable Natural Skincare Products.

 If baking soda ain’t your thing…